 I added a touch of cinnamon to this recipe (I prefer Ceylon Cinnamon, sometimes called 'True Cinnamon') for a bit of warmth.
 Between the oats, fruit, nuts and spice, I get all the fall feels. 🙂

 This recipe does not contain any butter or added oil, which is awesome.
 This does however, still contain dairy (egg & yogurt), gluten & sugar.
 So, while it is on the healthier side of most baked goods, one might say there's room for improvement.

 One thing on my baking list is to test out some swaps for the egg, yogurt, flour and sugars.
 I love these little bites as is, but it would be great to make versions that are dairy free and gluten free too!

 - The importance of the yogurt is to add plenty of moisture to the bites.
 You could probably try using coconut or almond milk based yogurt to knock out the dairy.

-- The egg helps bind the ingredients together so one suggestion here is to add a ‘chia egg’ instead (1 Tbsp chia seeds + 2.5 Tbsp water, let sit for 20 minutes).
+- The egg helps bind the ingredients together so one suggestion here is to add a 'chia egg' instead (1 tablespoon chia seeds + 2.5 tablespoon water, let sit for 20 minutes).

 - Nixing all purpose flour may change the soft texture, however I know some of the pre-made gluten free flours are pretty close to AP.